Article

 • Organize design and coding sequentially (highly recommended)

-No designer-developer collaboration — no problem lots of problems
+No designer-developer collaboration — no problem?

 It happens that newborn startups abandon the proven practice of including UI/UX designers in the product teams they build.
 It might be due to limited time and budget, but more likely it’s because they underestimate the role of user experience design.